 Accordingly, the following challenge is to arrange the contents in such a way that they convey a sense of balance.
 The design decision "to arrange symmetrically or asymmetrically" can help here.

 In the symmetrical approach, elements with a similar prominence are arranged together.
 With the asymmetrical approach, on the other hand, more prominent and less conspicuous content is arranged together.

-The layout can be kept clean, for example.
-The elements are separated from each other, as in Couro Azul is the case.
-Often such content is placed slightly off-center to give the weaker element a little more space and create a balance.
+For example, the layout can be kept clean.
+The elements are clearly separated from each other, as is the case with Couro Azul.
+Often, such content is placed slightly off-center to give the weaker element a little more space and create a balance.

-Zero however uses the same principle - however with a more free arrangement.
-Due to the high use of whitespace, it appears elegant and contemporary.
+Zero, on the other hand, uses the same principle - but with a freer arrangement.
+The high use of whitespace makes this look elegant and contemporary.

 This approach works very well on larger screens (starting from tablet size).
 Smaller devices, such as smartphones, on the other hand, benefit from clearly separated modules arranged one below the other.

 Before we start designing a website, we need to define the message.
 A clear marketing concept often also brings clarity in the design layout.

 Once the key messages are determined, it's important to highlight them by using color and/or typography.